goauthentik/authentik/website/integrations/services/mastodon/index.md

 ## Mastodon Setup

-Configure Mastodon `OIDC_` settings by editing the `.env.production`
+Configure Mastodon `OIDC_` settings by editing the `.env.production` and add the following:

-Add the following

 ```
 OIDC_ENABLED=true